Recipe: Hay Baked Ham with Cider Sauce

 STEP 4

 Once cooked, strain any cooking liquid into a container.
-The ham will stay warm in the hay or you can keep it on the lowest oven setting.
+The gammon will stay warm in the hay or you can keep it on the lowest oven setting.

 -